Shrimp tacos loaded with avocado, spicy shrimp, and a homemade creamy lime slaw? HELLO YUMMY!

 - 1/2 teaspoon each onion powder and garlic powder

 - 1/4 teaspoon cayenne pepper (more or less to taste)

 - 1 teaspoon coarse sea salt

 - 1 lb. shrimp, peeled and deveined, tails removed

 - 2–3 cups shredded green cabbage

-- Heat a drizzle of oil a large skillet over medium high heat.
-Pat the shrimp dry with paper towels and sprinkle with the spices.
+- Shrimp: Pat the shrimp dry with paper towels.
+Toss the shrimp in a small bowl with the spice mix to get it coated.
+Heat a drizzle of oil a large skillet over medium high heat.
 Add the shrimp to the hot pan and saute for 5-8 minutes, flipping occasionally, until the shrimp are cooked through.

 - Assembly: For the prettiest and easiest-to-eat assembly, go in this order: smashed avocado, slaw, and shrimp.
 Finish with Cotjia cheese, lime wedges, and extra sauce.

 For those with extra time on their hands and a heart set on fried shrimp: the beer batter instructions in this recipe work for shrimp, too!